For International Students

 Campus Safety

-The University of North Carolina Asheville University Police, is located in Vance Hall and is responsible for maintaining a safe and pleasant environment in which to live and learn.
+The UNC Asheville University Police is located in Weizenblatt Hall and is responsible for maintaining a safe and pleasant environment in which to live and learn.
 Concerned with the protection of life and property, the university police officers enforce both the laws of the State of North Carolina and regulations of the university.
 There are 32 emergency blue light phones located throughout campus that can be utilized for emergencies, escorts, motorist assistance, directions, or general assistance.
 When activated, you will be connected immediately with University Police dispatch.

 Explore Asheville